 The longstanding exception to the rule of thumb that there are no such things as government grants is public housing itself, which essentially comes in two forms in the U.S.:

 To learn how these programs operate, contact a local agency called the "housing authority."
 In spite of the fact that the dollars behind these programs are federal funds, the administration is local.
 Cities and counties are allowed to decide whether to form housing authorities, so an urbanized county could conceivably have a county housing authority and one or more municipal housing authorities operating within its boundaries.

 Lastly, please check with your local city or county government.
 Many of them used their federal Neighborhood Stabilization Program money to provide actual grants to people purchasing foreclosures, but that program is closed almost everywhere.
-From time to time, a local government may offer first-time homebuyer grants anyway.
+From time to time, a local government may offer homes for sale at a very substantial discount, which would be equivalent to receiving a grant for housing.

 Conceivably, some local governments offer grants to particular income levels or in specific neighborhoods through their regular Community Development Block Grant program.